Downtown Louisville skyline drone

 Gathering Strength released its report Wednesday — calling it the first study of its kind in Louisville — looking at multi-family housing and disability data across the city.

-"There’s a hidden crisis within the affordable housing crisis we talk so much about," said Gathering Strength founder Elizabeth Fust.
+"There's a hidden crisis within the affordable housing crisis we talk so much about," said Elizabeth Fust, founder of Gathering Strength.
 "We need more voices saying that any housing planned here needs to include more accessible housing."

 The report warned the gap could grow, because disability is closely tied to aging.
-It estimates 57% of adults in Kentucky will have a disability by 2050.
+Right now, 57% of people over the age of 80 have a disability, Fust said.
+And she said that population is expected to grow by 19,000 over the next 20 years.

 Federal guidelines require 2% of multi-family units be wheelchair accessible, but the report notes there's no requirement those units go to the people who need them most.
 Additionally, there are no similar requirements for single-family homes.